 Drinking the perfect cup of coffee or tea

-Whatever fills you with joy, we invite you to join us on a 30-day joy-seeking adventure to discover more ways to embrace joyful living as we start the summer!
-Let’s take the #30DaysOfJoy challenge and try to find something that brings us joy AND shares joy each day.
+Whatever fills you with joy, we invite you to join us on a 30-day joy-seeking adventure this month to discover more ways to embrace joyful living as we start the summer!

 Experiencing Happiness, Cultivating Joy

 In the first three decades of my life, I’ve learned how hard (and necessary) it can be to choose joy over comfort and control.
 I’ve realized that while joy doesn’t necessarily come easily, it reaps amazing rewards.
 And most importantly, I’ve discovered the immense difference between experiencing happiness and cultivating joy.

 Over the centuries, many individuals and great minds have contemplated the difference between happiness and joy.
 A simple Google search will leave you with pages of hits and thousands of results.
 So what’s the bottom line?